mozilla/dxr/docs/source/deployment.rst

 * Set ``bootstrap.mlockall`` to ``true``.
 You don't want any swapping.
 * It is often recommended to use Oracle's JVM, but OpenJDK works fine.

-DXR will create one index per indexed tree per format version.
+DXR will create one index per indexed tree per :term:`format version`.
 Reindexing a tree automatically replaces the old index with the new one as its last step.
 This happens atomically.
 Be sure there's enough space on the cluster to hold both the old and new indices at once during indexing.

 Building
 ========

-First, if you cannot arrange for the correct versions of :command:`llvm-config`, :command:`clang`, and :command:`clang++` to be available under those names, whether by a mechanism like Debian's alternatives system or with symlinks, you will need to edit the makefile in :file:`dxr/plugins/clang` to specify complete paths to the right ones.
+First, arrange for the correct versions of :command:`llvm-config`, :command:`clang`, and :command:`clang++` to be available under those names, whether by a mechanism like Debian's alternatives system or with symlinks.

 Then, build DXR from its top-level directory::